 This is a network for current LSE PhD candidates and post-doctoral researchers across departments whose research relates to the social scientific study of religion.
 This is a great opportunity to collaborate with other PhD candidates from different fields through informal events throughout the year to share your insights and challenges.
-For more information email Flora Rustamova at f.d.rustamova@lse.ac.uk facebook.com/lsefaithcentre
+For more information email us at faithcentre@lse.ac.uk